-Focussing on certain streets within the study area reveals the more localised impacts on traffic fluidity from the increased adoption of ride share services and the designation of pick up and drop off zones.
-Figure 42 present vehicle speed data from the simulation for a designated corridor within the study area.
+Focussing on certain streets within the study area reveals the more localised impacts on traffic fluidity from the increased adoption of ride share services and the designation of pick-up and drop-off zones.
+Figure 42 presents vehicle speed data from the simulation for a designated corridor within the study area.
 At the lower adoption rate of 10%, ride service vehicle speeds can be seen to be faster with relatively few slowdown hotspots as demonstrated by the red areas.
-At the 20% adoption rate, the benefit of curb-release versus street release is clear as traffic speeds for curb-release remain similar to the 10% scenario and are much better than those experienced in the street-release scenario.
-At the 50% ride service adoption rate, overall vehicle speed is similar in both the street release and curb release scenarios.
+At the 20% adoption rate, the benefit of curb-release versus street release is clear as traffic speeds for curb-release remain similar to the 10% scenario and are much better than those experienced in the street-release and curb-release scenarios.
 Both show a reduction in speed relative to other scenarios.
 This suggests that for this location, the provision of pick-up and drop-of zones, either for street-release or for curb-release, is insufficient to accommodate demand.